 “Make happy noises, little toy.”

 Celia: She can’t make happy noises.
-She’s exposed, Chase can see her, and this woman whose name she doesn’t even know is touching her, and they’re going to rape her and murder her and it’s the only thing she can think about.
+She’s exposed.
+Chase can see her.
+This woman whose name she doesn’t even know is touching her.
+They’re going to rape her and murder her and it’s the only thing she can think about.

 She squeezes her eyes closed.
 She won’t cry.
 She won’t die crying.
-And she won’t be their toy, either, she won’t just let them fuck her and strangle her and roll her up in the wet, red rug with that guy.
+And she won’t be their toy, either.
+She won’t let them fuck her and strangle her and roll her up in the wet, red rug with that guy.

 She bites her lip.
 Shakes her head.

 GM: “Oh?
 Does that not feel good?” croons the woman.

 “We just want you to relax.
 Wouldn’t it be nice to relax?”

 “Wouldn’t it be nice if you didn’t have to be scared about anything?
 If you could just… be… happy?”

 The woman’s touch is like lightning as her fingers continue to dextrously massage and pleasure Celia’s most intimate spots.
 She can feel the wetness between her legs, her nipples growing firm, and color rising to her cheeks.